 Multi-Sport Packs

-My go to pack for day hikes and long rides is Osprey’s Talon 11, with an adjustable hip-belt, two water bottle compartments and mesh front pocket (pictured after a muddy bike ride below).
-Considered a multi-sport pack, the Talon has a comfortable fit with plenty of room for an extra layer and snacks for the trail.
-My favorite feature of the Talon and other Osprey packs is the curved Airscape backpanel designed for comfort and ventilation.
+- My go to pack for day hikes and long rides is Osprey’s Talon 11, with an adjustable hip-belt, two water bottle compartments and mesh front pocket (pictured after a muddy bike ride below).
+This multisport pack has a comfortable fit with plenty of room for an extra layer and snacks for the trail.
+My favorite features of the Talon and other Osprey packs is the curved Airscape backpanel designed for comfort and ventilation, and built-in safety whistle on the chest strap.

 The Talon is also available in a slightly larger 22L pack.
 The Talon 22 was rated Best Overall by Gear Junkie in 2026.